fpillet/NSLogger/README.markdown

 This tool comes from a personal need for a more powerful logger.
 There are more features planned for inclusion, here is a quick list of what I'm thinking of.
 Requests and suggestions are welcome.

  * Remember last filter set used per application name / identifier
- * Turn SSL on for remote logging (currently being worked on, checkout the `ssl` branch to test it)
  * For multiple subsequent connections by the same client (multiple app runs), reuse the same window much like Instruments does
  * Log entry colorization
  * Search and search term highlight in Details window